ducavalcanti/superheroes/README.md

 * alias

 ### Delete Super Hero (DEL /heroes/:heroId):
 Deletes a single super hero and - all powers associated - from the database.
-Requires authentication.
+Requires [Authentication](#authentication).
 Replace the URL param **:heroId** by the id of the desired hero.

 ### Set Protection Area (POST /heroes/:heroId/area):
 Creates and assigns a protection area to a single super hero.
-Requires authentication.
+Requires [Authentication](#authentication).
 Replace the URL param **:heroId** by the id of the desired hero.

 The following body keys are required: